Spousal Support and Tax Laws Until Now

 Another potential problem that may arise because of the change of the tax law is that the spouses will not be on equal footing to negotiate spousal support matters.
 If the payor spouse refuses to settle the case and insists on litigating the matter and going to trial, the spouse requesting spousal support who may not be able to afford paying attorney’s fees for extensive litigation may settle for a lower spousal support.
 The higher-earning spouse can take advantage of his or her superior socioeconomic position by forcing the other spouse to waste his or her limited income or resources on prolonged litigation.

 In Virginia, whether or not spousal support is awarded and how much is awarded depends on many factors.
-While Virginia has guidelines to help determine whether spousal support will be ordered, there are no bright line rules, formulas, or worksheets.
+While Virginia has guidelines to help determine whether spousal support will be ordered, there are no bright-line rules, formulas, or worksheets.
 Unlike child support, there is no formula to determine the amount of support.
+A DC Divorce lawyer or Family lawyer can help with any Washington DC disputes and

 At Khanna Law we are intimately familiar with the Virginia guidelines considered in establishing spousal support awards as well as the tax consequences related to spousal support matters.
 We pride ourselves in guiding you, protecting your rights and providing dedicated, intelligent and reliable representation.